OneOceanGroup/lrds-tech-career-track/SW/SW7-Principal.md

 ---
 layout: page
-title: SW7 - Principal Software Developer (level 7)
+title: SW7 - Principal Software Developer
-shortTitle: SW7
+id: SW7
 roleDescription: I deliver results against either a portfolio of strategic company level business objectives (or keys component of the mission) or a single strategic objective with significant complexity
+previous_page: SW6
 ---

 |                  Extent of influence<br />                   |                        Autonomy<br />                        | Area of Ownership<br />                                      |